Vyral/base-template/_posts/2018-12-07-how-to-have-good-mortgage-conversations.md

 The APR is the total cost of your loan, but the one with the lowest interest rate may not have the lowest APR.
 If you have a score of 740 or above, you’re going to get the best rate possible.
 However, you can get a loan with pretty much any score.

-<br>**I urge you to talk to your mortgage professional and real estate professional for further guidance.** If you have any questions or need my help in any way, don't hesitate to reach out and give me a call or send me an email.
+**I urge you to talk to your mortgage professional and real estate professional for further guidance.** If you have any questions or need my help in any way, don't hesitate to reach out and give me a call or send me an email.
 I would love to hear from you.